uptane/uptane-standard/uptane-standard.md

 A list of delegations MUST provide the following information:

 * A list of public keys of all delegatees.
-Each key should have a unique identifier, and a key type.
+Each key should have a unique public key identifier, and a key type.
 * A list of delegations, each of which contains:
   * A list of the images or paths this role applies to.
 This MAY be expressed using wildcards, or by enumerating a list, or a combination of the two.
   * An indicator of whether this is a terminating delegation or not.
 (See {{targets_role_delegations}}.)